 A Partial Pay Installment Agreement (PPIA) is the best tax relief program you have never heard about.
-Offers in Compromise (OIC) may get all the publicity attention for their “pennies on the dollar” debt reduction potential, but there is a lot to love about partial pay installment agreements.
+Offers in Compromise (OIC) get all the attention for their “pennies on the dollar” debt reduction potential.
+But there is a lot to love about partial pay installment agreements.
 In some cases, partial pay installment agreements provide an even better deal.
 They are certainly easier and faster to qualify for than OIC.

 This post will provide an in-depth analysis of the Partial Pay Installment Program.
 Read it to the end to become an informed taxpayer.
 Understanding your options will help you be an active player in your personal tax relief program.
 However, only a certified tax expert, such as a tax attorney, an enrolled agent, or a CPA can determine the best option for your particular tax situation.